kelveden/vanilli/README.md

 This approach means more succinct stubs and less matching criteria irrelevant to the test at hand.

-## CORS
-Vanilli will usually be running on a different port to your SUT.
-So, if your SUT's client-side code makes calls calls to REST services then you'll need to take advantage of the vanilli support for [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

-Vanilli sends out CORS headers in all responses:

-    Access-Control-Allow-Origin: *
-    Access-Control-Allow-Headers: <See lib/cors.js for a list of the supported headers>
-    Access-Control-Allow-Methods: <HTTP methods for all the stubs for the resource that vanilli knows about>;

-*IMPORTANT*: This reliance on CORS means that the browser that you are running your tests on MUST support and be configured to support CORS.
-*NOTE*: See the section on 'Static Content' below for a possible workaround for avoiding CORS.

 ## JSONP
 Vanilli stub responses will automatically be wrapped in JSONP if either a "callback" or "jsonp" query string parameter is found on the request that the stub response is being produced for.
 This is not explicitly handled in vanilli but by its